MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

 - Visual Studio 2019 [installed](/visualstudio/install/install-visual-studio).

-- An [Azure DevOps](https://www.visualstudio.com/docs/setup-admin/team-services/connect-to-visual-studio-team-services) organization and [project](/azure/devops/organizations/projects/create-project) or [workspace](/azure/devops/repos/tfvc/create-work-workspaces).
+- Admin access to an [Azure DevOps](https://www.visualstudio.com/docs/setup-admin/team-services/connect-to-visual-studio-team-services) organization that can create pipelines, and a DevOps [project](/azure/devops/organizations/projects/create-project) or [workspace](/azure/devops/repos/tfvc/create-work-workspaces).

 - An Azure Stack integrated system, or the Azure Stack Development Kit (ASDK) deployed and configured according to the following instructions.